 Breaking glass, especially automobile glass, is a lot harder than you might think.
-I’ve seen officers whale away on a driver’s window with an ASP baton and do more damage to their egos than to the glass.
+I’ve seen police officers fruitlessly beat on a driver’s window with an ASP baton and do more damage to their egos than to the glass.

 I’ve also seen a teenager break out a car window with nothing more than a piece of an old spark plug.
 So, what gives?

 As with all things in life, there is no single answer.
-Rather, there are a number of factors which go into how likely you are to break out a window.
-The type of glass, the curvature of the glass and the tool used are just some of the factors which can spell success or failure when trying to breech glass.
+Rather, there are a number of factors that go into how likely you are to break out a window.
+The type of glass, the curvature of the glass and the tool used are just some of the factors which can spell success or failure when trying to breach glass.

 Glass is much harder than you might think.
 Both the Mohs and Brinell hardness scales show glass as being harder than stainless steel – yes, glass.
 Tool hardened steel can be harder than glass, but then glass can also be strengthened through tempering, lamination and other processes.